ShunHidaka/GSI-sMINRES/README.md

 ## Acknowledgments & Citation

-If this library contributes to your research or products, please consider citing it.
+If you use this code, please cite:
-Before the preprint is released, you may use the following temporary BibTeX:

 ```bibtex
 @misc{gsi_sminres,